behzad89/behzad89.github.io/cv.md

 __Researcher PHD Student at Swiss Tropical and Public Health__<br/>
 Swiss Tropical and Public Health Institute, Switzerland

-- Geospatial Data Analysis
-- Data Processing
+- Data management and cleaning
-- Programming
-- Documentation of the process
-- Visualization
-- Machine Learning<br/>
+- Development of nationwide spatiotemporal exposure models in Switzerland.
+- Drafting (as first author) and submission of three scientific publications related to research findings.
+- Presenting research findings at national and international scientific conferences.<br/>

 `Mar 2019 - present`
 __Geographic Information Systems Analyst__<br/>